 Do you have any question about the Wild Voices Program?
 Please connect with Mia at email@example.com

 NEED HELP BOOKING A PROGRAM?

 |This is a 2 hour workshop.
 Preferred field trip location is in the community downtown Cranbrook, though it can take place in a nearby green space or BC park that has a variety of trees, seeds, leaves and cones.
 With animal nests in and around trees

 |Contact This Presenter

 About the Program

 While walking through the community, local green space, or park students will find a sense of wonder while learning about coniferous and deciduous trees.
 Broadleaf verses evergreen.
 Looking at tree shape, leaf structure, bark texture, seeds, cones, branches, roots, needles and sap, and through the use of math skills and other engaging activities, students will start to understand how to identify trees.
 Identifying neighbourhood native trees, their features, and distinct characteristics.
 Having them discover and explore the outdoors matching tree, cone, seed and leaf sets to proper trees in the crown forest.
 They will learn to discover, engage in and

 explore their sense of wonder in nature and make a weather station back at school or at home.

-Students will also learn about seed dispersal, how animals depend on trees, and traditional use of certain trees by First Nations.
+Students will also learn about seed dispersal, how animals depend on trees, traditional use of certain trees by First Nations, along with names of trees and shrubs in the Ktunaxa language.
 This lesson is filled with activities and games to play while learning about neighbourhood trees.